 GreenBiz’s 4th annual State of Green Business report examines the growth of sustainable business practices over the past year and looks at green business trends for 2011.
 Even while faced with a tough economy, businesses both large and small continued to expand their sustainability goals during 2010 including fuel efficiency, energy efficiency and waste reduction goals.

-set a goal to increase its fleet fuel efficiency by 20% by 2020, Proctor & Gamble is working on powering their factories with 30 percent renewable energy by 2020, and Walmart is working with small and medium-sized farmers to sell $1 billion of fresh produce
+In 2010, FedEx set a goal to increase its fleet fuel efficiency by 20% by 2020, Proctor & Gamble is working on powering their factories with 30 percent renewable energy by 2020, and Walmart is working with small and medium-sized farmers to sell $1 billion of fresh produce in its stores.

 According to Joel Makower, GreenBiz.com Executive Editor, “Companies are thinking bigger and longer-term about sustainability – a sea change from their otherwise notoriously incremental, short-term thinking.
 And during these tough times, many have doubled down on their sustainability activities and commitments.
 During 2010, we saw a steady march of progress with some of the world’s biggest companies and brands putting a stake in the ground in the name of environmental (and, sometimes) social sustainability.”
 Source: GreenBiz